 The company must have a reasonable opportunity to resolve your complaint.
 It is better for you and the company if the dispute can be resolved quickly and without our intervention.

-If you remain dissatisfied with the company you can register your complaint with us.
+If you remain dissatisfied with the company you can register your complaint with us, providing the company is signed up to our scheme.
 We will contact the company and attempt to reach a resolution that you are both satisfied with.
 We may ask you to provide evidence to support your case and we will keep you informed of our progress.